herkkules/herkkules/README.md

 > - **Product Studies** can find opportunities, improve operational oversight and reduce risk.
 Equipped with academic fundamentals and operational experience, I can pick apart mental models and structure them into code for feasibility and due diligence.

-> - **Integration** of sensitive systems demands someone 'who gets it' on the ground.
+> - **Sensitive System Integration** requires technical insight and on-the-ground leadership, I ensure seamless integration of complex systems, maintaining security and performance under pressure.

 ---